29 excellent things to do in Cordoba, Spain

 Medina Azahara

-This is an archaeological site just outside Cordoba.
-It was once the capital of the Umayyad Caliphate in Spain.
-Today it is a UNESCO World Heritage site where you can see the remains of an early medieval palace.
+This site was built in the 10th century and was once the capital of the Umayyad Caliphate in Spain.
+Today it is a UNESCO World Heritage site where you can see the remains of the city, part of an early medieval palace as well as the gorgeous ruins of the Mezquita (the first in Spain to point towards Mecca).

 Did you know that Cordoba is also a wine-producing region?
 The south of Cordoba province is known as Campiña de Cordoba and it’s covered in olive trees and grapevines.
 From this region come some of Spain’s very best olive oils (remember how this was a Roman olive oil region) and some deep, sherry-like wines made from the Pedro Ximénez grape called the Montilla-Moriles wine.